garanda21/synodown-page/_pages/privacypolicy.md

 <br>

 ## 2.0 Use of Data
-If in the future SynoDown (Download Station DS) will collect information, it will be for various purposes:
+If in the future Synology downloader will collect information, it will be for various purposes:

 - To provide and maintain the Service
 - To notify you about changes to our Service